 - Change the default SSID (Service Set Identifier): This is a unique naming structure that identifies a wireless LAN.
-Every wireless device on a wireless LAN should use the identical SSID to interconnect with each other.
+Every wireless device on a wireless LAN should use an identical SSID to interconnect with each other.
 The manufacturer creates a default SSID at the manufacturing time and this SSID usually identifies the actual device of the manufacturer.
 An attacker may use the default SSID to recognize the exploit and discover any known vulnerabilities.
 People set the SSID to a phrase that reveals their location, company, or name.
 This information creates it easy for malicious people to identify the special home network or business based upon an SSID that clearly shows the company’s location, name, or owner's name.
-For an instance, the SSID that broadcasts an organization's name is an attractive target then the SSID distributing “123ABC”.
+For instance, the SSID that broadcasts an organization's name is an attractive target than the SSID distributing “123ABC”.
 Using well-known or default SSIDs makes brute force attacks against Wi-Fi Protected Access 2 (WPA2) keys very easier.
 When selecting an SSID, make it exclusive and not tied to the business or personal identity.

 - Do not stay logged in to the management website from the home router: Home routers frequently deliver websites for users to manage and configure.
 Do not keep logged to the cooperate website, as a defense against CSRF (Cross-Site Request Forgery) attacks.
 A CSRF attack will transmit illegal commands from an attacker to the home router’s management network.

-- Configuring Wi-Fi encryption to PA2 AES (Advanced Encryption Standard): Many routers from old days use a weak WEP (Wired Equivalent Privacy) encryption.
-The newer encryption standard is WPA2-AES, which encrypts the communication channel between the wireless computing devices and wireless router.
+- Configuring Wi-Fi encryption to PA2 AES (Advanced Encryption Standard): Many routers from the old days use a weak WEP (Wired Equivalent Privacy) encryption.
+The newer encryption standard is WPA2-AES, which encrypts the communication channel between the wireless computing devices and the wireless router.
 It provides stronger encryption between the networking devices.
-Wi-Fi Protected with the AES 128-bit or 256-bit encryption is encouraged by the NIST (National Institute of Standards and Technology), and it provides the best wireless security.
+Wi-Fi Protected with AES 128-bit or 256-bit encryption is encouraged by the NIST (National Institute of Standards and Technology), and it provides the best wireless security.

 - Disable Wi-Fi Protected Setup (WPS): A major security flaw was discovered in the WPS routers, and it is no longer a good security setup to use.
-A design flaw that exists in the WPS specification for the password authentication pointedly reduces the time taken to brute force the entire password.
+A design flaw that exists in the WPS specification for password authentication pointedly reduces the time taken to brute force the entire password.
 Because it allows malicious people to know when the first half of the 8-character password is corrected.
-The lack of an appropriate lockdown policy after a huge number of failed attempts to guess the password on different wireless home routers creates a brute-force attack much likely to happen.
+The lack of an appropriate lockdown policy after a huge number of failed attempts to guess the password on different wireless home routers makes a brute-force attack much more likely to happen.

-- Limit Wireless Local Area Network signal emissions: Wireless signals frequently broadcast among the perimeters of the user’s home.
+- Limit Wireless Local Area Network signal emissions: Wireless signals are frequently broadcast among the perimeters of the user’s home.
 This may extend emission permits eavesdropping by attackers outside of the user’s network perimeter.
 It is significant to consider transmission power level, antenna placement, and antenna type.
-LANs are inherently much secure than wireless LANs because those are protected by the physical assembly in which these devices reside.
-Change the broadcast coverage surface when protecting home wireless LAN.
-A centrally positioned, omnidirectional antenna is the best common type used.
+LANs are inherently much more secure than wireless LANs because they are protected by the physical assembly in which these devices reside.
+Change the broadcast coverage surface when protecting the home wireless LAN.
+A centrally positioned, omnidirectional antenna is the most common type used.
 If it is possible, use a turning antenna to limit wireless LAN coverage to only the surface needed.
 Testing with signal strength and broadcast levels will also permit the user to best control wireless LAN coverage.
-The sensitive antenna might pick up signals from extra away than people expected, and interested malicious people might still be able to spread an access point that has partial coverage.
+The sensitive antenna might pick up signals from far away than people expected, and interested malicious people might still be able to spread an access point that has partial coverage.

 - Disable Universal Plug and Play when not needed: This is a handy feature permitting networking devices to seamlessly establish and discover communication with different people on the same network.
 Even though the Universal Plug and Play feature helps preliminary network configuration, it is a safety threat.
-For instance, malicious software inside the home network can use Universal Plug and Play to exploit a hole in-home router firewall to permit attackers to get in.
+For instance, malicious software inside the home network can use Universal Plug and Play to exploit a hole in the home router firewall to permit attackers to get in.

-- Upgrade firmware: Same as application on our PCs, the home router firmware (software inside functioning) should have recent patches and updates.
+- Upgrade firmware: Same as the application on our PCs, the home router firmware (software inside functioning) should have recent patches and updates.
 Most of the patches address safety vulnerabilities that can affect the device.
 Consider updating router firmware as often as possible.

 - Disable remote management: Disable this option to keep malicious people from creating a connection with the home router and its settings through the WAN interface.